artshumrc/soundlab/README.md

 #### Auth redux:

-There is a `AuthModal` component placed in the `Root` component, which handles all user authentication operations.
+There is a `AuthModalContainer` component placed in the `Root` component, which handles all user authentication operations.

 **Q: Where is user data stored in Redx Store?**